Nikki Haley says sexual harassment accusers shouldn't be blamed or second-guessed

 Haley added that "every accuser always deserves the right to be heard, but at the same time, the accused deserves the right to be heard."

-The ambassador's comments come two days after President Donald Trump deviated from his previously measured comments about a sexual harassment allegation recently levied against Supreme Court nominee Brett Kavanaugh by Christine Blasey Ford.
+The ambassador's comments come two days after President Donald Trump deviated from his previously measured comments about a sexual assault allegation recently levied against Supreme Court nominee Brett Kavanaugh by Christine Blasey Ford.

-In a series of tweets Friday morning, Trump threw into question the validity of Ford's accusation in the most direct way since the allegations against Kavanaugh came to light and said his Supreme Court nominee is "under assault by radical left wing politicians."
+In a series of tweets Friday morning, Trump questioned the validity of Ford's accusation in the most direct way since the allegations against Kavanaugh came to light and said his Supreme Court nominee is "under assault by radical left wing politicians."

 "I have no doubt that, if the attack on Dr. Ford was as bad as she says, charges would have been immediately filed with local Law Enforcement Authorities by either her or her loving parents," Trump tweeted.
 "I ask that she bring those filings forward so that we can learn date, time, and place."